 Ramps, Allium tricoccum or Allium tricoccum, var. burdickii, also known as wild leeks, are native to the eastern North American mountains.
 They can be found growing in patches in rich, moist, deciduous forests and bottoms from as far north as Canada, west to Missouri and Minnesota, and south to North Carolina and Tennessee.
 In early spring, ramps send up smooth, broad, lily-of-the-valley-like leaves that disappear by summer before the white flowers appear.
 The bulbs have the pleasant taste of sweet spring onions with a strong garlic-like aroma.

 As one of the first plants to emerge in the spring, ramps were traditionally consumed as the season's first "greens."
 They were considered a tonic because they provided necessary vitamins and minerals following long winter months without any fresh vegetables.
 Traditions evolved around the annual gathering and preparation of this pungent plant.
-Throughout the mountains of the eastern U.S., including many western North Carolina counties, annual spring ramps festivals are held.
-These festivals have become major tourist attractions and are actively promoted by the communities in which they are held.
+Throughout the mountains of the eastern United States, including many western North Carolina counties, annual spring ramps festivals are held.
+These festivals are major tourist attractions and are actively promoted by the communities in which they are held.
 The tremendous volume of ramps consumed at these festivals are gathered from the forests.
 In many areas, the annual intensive harvesting is seriously damaging the wild populations of ramps.
 Studies in Canada and Ohio demonstrated that ramps are very sensitive to how they are harvested.
 Years ago, gatherers would only take a small number of bulbs from a population.
 Now the demand for ramps is so great, the entire population is often harvested.

-In the Southeastern U.S., ramps begin growing rapidly in March and early April in cool, shady areas with damp soil and an abundance of decomposed leaf litter or other organic matter.
+In the Southeastern United States, ramps begin growing rapidly in March and early April in cool, shady areas with damp soil and an abundance of decomposed leaf litter or other organic matter.
 The plants produce new leaves in March to April, which die back as the days lengthen and temperatures rise.
 In June, after the leaves die back, a flower stalk emerges.
 The flower blooms in early summer and the seeds develop in late summer.
 The seeds mature atop a leafless stalk and eventually fall to the ground to germinate near the mother plant.
 The timing of these events is usually delayed at high elevations and locations north of North Carolina and Tennessee.

 Ramps grow naturally under a forest canopy of beech, birch, sugar maple, and / or poplar.
 Other forest trees under which ramps will grow include buckeye, linden (basswood), hickory, and oak.
 A forested area with any of these trees present provides an ideal location for planting a ramp crop.
 Areas that host trillium, toothwort, nettle, black cohosh, ginseng, bloodroot, trout lily, bellwort, and mayapple should be suitable for growing ramps.
 If there is not a wooded area available to grow ramps, a shade structure can be erected over the planting site.

 Keep in mind that the growth period for ramps is limited to only a few weeks in the spring, during which time the plant is dependent on having adequate light, moisture, and nutrients for survival.

 To plant under a forested canopy, rake back the leaves on the forest floor, removing any unwanted weeds, tree sprouts, or roots.
 If the soil is not naturally high in organic matter, incorporate organic materials such as composted leaves and other decaying plant material from the forest.
 Loosen the soil and rake to prepare a fine seed bed.
 Sow seeds thinly on top of the ground pressing them gently into the soil.
 Cover seeds with several inches of leaves to retain moisture in the soil and to protect the seeds from wildlife.
 In a field site under artificial shade, add organic matter if needed, till the soil, sow the seeds, and cover with composted leaves or other similar natural materials.
 Remember to keep the soil in the area moist.

 Hardwood leaves provide the best mulch for ramps.
 Poor results have been obtained with pine bark and commercial mulches and they should be avoided until further research is done.
 The effects of mulching are numerous: decaying organic matter provides essential elements like nitrogen, much needed moisture is retained within the mulched area, and the mulch acts as an insulator to protect the plants in sub-zero temperatures.
 In addition, mulching helps to suppress weeds as well as protect newly sown seeds and seedlings from wildlife.